Department of Otolaryngology

 Sean B Bailey, M.S., M.D.

-Instructor in Clinical Otolaryngology
+Voluntary Clinical Instructor in Otolaryngology

 Bachelor of Science, Tulane University, 1981